In a previous blog post, I covered what the end of third-party cookies means for marketers.

 What are the impacts of ITP on marketing?

-In doing so, ITP decimated remarketing ads and made the measurement of ad performance on Facebook and Google much less accurate.
-Before ITP the Facebook pixel could measure and identify people across multiple devices, leveraging third-party cookies, whereas after ITP this became much less accurate because these cookies expired in as little as one day and at most seven days.
+ITP has made remarketing ads much less effective and tracking ad performance on Facebook and Google less accurate.
+Before ITP, tools like the Facebook Pixel could track and identify people across different devices using third-party cookies.
+Now, tracking is far less reliable because ITP causes these cookies to expire in as little as one day or up to seven days.

 Attribution is more difficult

-Shortening cookie lifetimes has also made marketing attribution more difficult.
-If a user returns to a site more than seven days after their last visit.
-Any analytics tools relying on using cookies to identify returning users will see the user as a new user even if they have been to the site before.
+Shorter cookie lifetimes have made it harder to track returning users accurately.
+If someone visits a site more than seven days after their last visit, analytics tools using cookies will treat them as a new user, even if they’ve been there before.

 What exactly is Intelligent Tracking Protection (ITP)?

-To quickly recap, Apple created ITP to make it harder to track user behavior across sites.
-The biggest change was shortening the life of third-party cookies.
-This made it much harder for Facebook or Google to track a single user’s behavior across multiple sites and devices and use this to profile user behavior.
+To recap: Apple’s Intelligent Tracking Protection (ITP) was designed to limit tracking of user behavior across websites.
+The biggest change was reducing the lifespan of third-party cookies.
+This made it much harder for platforms like Facebook and Google to track a user’s activity across different sites and devices, making user profiling much less effective.

 What exactly is a first-party vs. a third-party cookie?

-First-party cookies are domains set on the domain of the website the user is on.
-For example, when you’re on Amazon.com, it sets a cookie on “amazon.com” to keep you logged in and to track your viewing habits.
+First-party cookies are made by the website you’re visiting.
+For example, when you visit Amazon.com, it sets a cookie on its own domain, “amazon.com,” to keep you logged in and track what you browse or buy.

-Third-party cookies are cookies set on a third-party domain.
-These are frequently set by ad tech vendors like Meta, which sets a “facebook.com” cookie when you visit any site with their pixel.
-These are used largely to track your behavior across multiple sites.
+Third-party cookies, on the other hand, are created by a different domain.
+For instance, Meta (Facebook) sets a “facebook.com” cookie when you visit a site with their tracking pixel.
+These cookies are mainly used to track your activity across various websites.

 Third-party cookies present an obvious privacy challenge